DominicSpears/milestoneproject3-soulfood/README.md

 a list of recipes as well as create, edit and delete their own.
 Each recipe has its own page to clearly display the information provided, including an ingredients list, method and various dietary requirements.
 Also each user has access to their own profile page, a convenient place to find all of the recipes that they have created.
+Alongside this, the site creator is able to display and promote a line of cookware, in a way that is organic to the user needs.
 ___

 <a name="ux"></a>